Your COVID-19 questions, answered Live

 If we go to drive-thru pick up at a restaurant, isn't that a vulnerable act for the public? — Pam

-As mentioned above, the CDC recommends drive-through, pick-up or delivery options over dine-in, and a few small actions after getting your meal can help reduce any risks.
+The CDC recommends drive-through, pick-up or delivery options over dine-in, and a few small actions after getting your meal can help reduce any risks.

 NPR interviewed Drew Harris, a population health researcher from Thomas Jefferson University in Philadelphia, who suggests taking the food out of the containers they were delivered in, throwing those containers out, then washing your hands thoroughly before eating.